23 of the Best Types of Orchids to Grow as Houseplants

 A vertical image of trailing bunches of pink and white Rhynchostylis gigantea orchid flowers growing on a tree trunk outdoors.

-Their flower sprays are arching or pendant and bear showy, highly fragrant flowers in shades of white to magenta, often with bold red or purple spots.
+The flower sprays are arching or pendant and bear showy, highly fragrant blooms in shades of white to magenta, often with bold red or purple spots.

 These intermediate to warm growers require bright, indirect light with humidity around 75 percent, and should be watered daily if grown in baskets or mounted.

 For specimens cultivated in pots, water when the medium has just started to dry out.
-The exception to this is with specimens in flower, at which time the growing medium should be kept moist.
+The exception to this is when they are in flower, at which time the growing medium should be kept moist.

 These orchids need a drier rest period outside of the growing season, and are traditionally grown in hanging baskets or mounted.